-Congress created the National Wild and Scenic River System in 1968 to preserve certain rivers with outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations.
+The National Wild and Scenic Rivers System was created by Congress in 1968 to preserve certain rivers with outstanding natural, cultural, and recreational values in a free-flowing condition for the enjoyment of present and future generations.
 The Act is notable for safeguarding the special character of these rivers, while also recognizing the potential for their appropriate use and development.
 It encourages river management that crosses political boundaries and promotes public participation in developing goals for river protection.